Exploring Form Using Minor and Major Pentatonic Scales

-In Lesson 1, students were asked to create minor pentatonic compositions using an additive approach rather than adhering to a particular song form.
-The activities in BANDED Lesson 2 will build on the composition concepts introduced in BANDED Lessons 1, and will lead students on a deeper exploration of pentatonic scales, this time examining the relationship between minor and major pentatonic scales using a variety of song forms to guide the composition process.
+The activities in this lesson will build on the composition concepts introduced in the Using The Minor Pentatonic Scale lesson, and will lead students on a deeper exploration of pentatonic scales, this time examining the relationship between minor and major pentatonic scales using a variety of song forms to guide the composition process.

 Listen to the full recording to hear how they developed this simple riff into an extended composition called "Desert Lights".